kaizhu256/node-swgg/README.md

     "bin": { "swagger-lite": "index.js" },
     "dependencies": {
         "nedb-lite": "2016.4.2",
-        "utility2": "2016.3.5"
+        "utility2": "2016.3.6"
     },
     "description": "this package will run a virtual swagger-ui server with persistent storage \
-in the browser (in-place of a real backend), that your webapp can talk to",
+in the browser, that your webapp can use (in-place of a real backend)",
     "devDependencies": {
         "electron-lite": "2016.3.3"
     },